mlesniak/old-data-import/README.md

 # Introduction

-Small example to write a file to HDFS.
+Small example to write a file to HDFS with parquet.

 ## Schema and class generation

 The schema is defined in src/main/avro/table.avsc, generation with mvn generate-sources

+## Viewing

+Use https://github.com/Parquet/parquet-mr/tree/master/parquet-tools to show the compressed parquet file.

 ## Problems and solutions